13 April 2026

 ROI calculation: ($11,600 - $4,750) / $4,750 x 100 = 144% ROI

 But that's just the direct revenue.
-Here's where most brands stop counting too early.
+Most brands stop counting here.

-Those 15 creators produced 15 pieces of content.
-If you repurpose the top 5 as paid ads and they outperform your studio creative — which influencer content does 68% of the time — that production saving belongs in your ROI calculation.
+Those 15 influencers produced 15 pieces of content.
+If you repurpose the top 5 as paid ads and they outperform your studio creative, which influencer content tends to do, that production saving belongs in your ROI calculation.

-Estimated content value: 15 assets x $300 (average production studio cost per asset) = $4,500 in equivalent production value.
+Estimated content value: 15 assets x $300 (what you'd typically pay a freelance videographer for a short-form asset) = $4,500 in equivalent production value.

 Adjusted ROI including content value: ($11,600 + $4,500 - $4,750) / $4,750 x 100 = 239% ROI